Seirdy/seirdy.one/content/posts/website-best-practices.md

 Figures and captions have loose guidelines, and nearly everything I said on the matter is full of exceptions.
 A figure need not have a caption, but the majority benefit from one.
 It need not contain a single main element, but most probably should.

 I personally try to maintain the flow of an article even if its figures and captions are completely removed or moved to an appendix.
-This is what it means for a figure to be a "self-contained" block.
+A figure is a "self-contained" block: user agents may re-position figure captions relative to the main figure content, or move the entire figure elsewhere; this is especially common with [reading-mode implementations](#non-browsers-reading-mode).
 The HTML specification explicitly notes this behavior.

 <figure itemscope itemtype="https://schema.org/Quotation">
 	<blockquote>